smartbch/docs/deverlopers-guide/deploy-contract-using-truffle.md

 ## Clone Pet-Shop

-Using git cmd to clone pet-shop source code into you local directory:
+Using `git clone` cmd to clone pet-shop source code into you local directory:

 ```bash
 $ cd somedir